Bowfish/pilotlog-metamask/avoiding_common_attacks.md

 All integers which are passed as arguments are checked that they are withn the maximum range.

 ## DoS with Block Gas Limit
-There are no operation which could exceed the block gas limitke loops over arrays of unkonwn size.
+There are no operations which could exceed the block gas limit or loops over arrays of unkonwn size.